aman-ankur/yojna_khojna/memory-bank/techContext.md

 *   **Class Name**: `YojnaChunk` (This is the schema class name used to store processed document chunks).
 *   **Text Property**: `text` (This is the property within `YojnaChunk` storing the chunk's text content).
 *   **LangChain Integration**: Using `langchain-weaviate` package for v4 client compatibility.

+### Conversation History Management

+*   **Current Approach (Cost Optimized for POC):**
+    *   Uses LangChain's `create_history_aware_retriever` pattern.
+    *   An initial LLM call rephrases the user's latest question based on the chat history to create a standalone query for the retriever.
+    *   The *final* question-answering prompt (passed to `create_stuff_documents_chain`) **does not** include the full chat history.
+It only uses the (potentially rephrased) question and the retrieved document context.
+    *   **Rationale:** This significantly reduces costs associated with the final LLM call, as the prompt size doesn't grow linearly with the conversation.
+It forces the final answer to be strongly grounded in the retrieved documents, which aligns well with the goal of providing factual scheme information.
+The history-aware retriever ensures relevant context is used for document fetching.
+    *   **Trade-off:** The final answer might be slightly less conversational (won't explicitly reference past turns unless captured in the rephrased question).
+*   **Future Alternatives (if needed):**
+    *   **Windowed History:** Pass only the last `k` turns to the final QA prompt (simpler, but may lose context).
+    *   **Summarization Memory:** Use an LLM to summarize older history (preserves more context, but adds complexity and summarization cost).
+    *   **Full History (Original POC approach):** Pass the entire history to the final QA prompt (most conversational context, highest potential cost).